-Evolutionary Computing Introduction to Genetic Algorithms, Genetic Operators and Parameters, Gene Solving, Theoretical Foundations of Genetic Algorithms, Implementation Issues
+Evolutionary Computing Introduction to Genetic Algorithms, Genetic Operators and Parameters, Genetic Algorithms in P. Solving, Theoretical Foundations of Genetic Algorithms, Implementation Issues

 OUTCOMES:

 Upon completion of this course, the student should be able to

 - Identify the terminology of the theory of computing - Predict the major results in computability and complexity theory. - Prepare the major models of computations